Antisemitism in Islam: Life under Muslim rule

 Jews, Christians, Sabians, and Zoroastrians living under early and medieval Muslim rule were known as "People of the Book" (أهل الكتاب) to Muslims and held the status of dhimmi, a status that was later also extended to other non-Muslims like Sikhs, Hindus, Jains, and Buddhists.
 As dhimma, Jews were to be tolerated, and were entitled to the protection and resources of the ummah, or Muslim community.
 In return, they had to pay a tax known as the jizya as required by the Quran.
 Lewis and Poliakov argue that Jewish communities enjoyed toleration and limited rights as long as they accepted Muslim superiority.
 These rights were legally established and enforced.
 The restrictions on dhimmi included: payment of higher taxes; at some locations, being forced to wear clothing or some other insignia distinguishing them from Muslims; sometimes barred from holding public office, bearing arms or riding a horse; disqualified as witnesses in litigation involving Muslims; at some locations and times, dhimmi were prevented from repairing existing or erecting new places of worship.
 Proselytizing on behalf of any faith but Islam was barred.

 Dhimmi were subjected to a number of restrictions, the application and severity of which varied with time and place.
 Restrictions included residency in segregated quarters, obligation to wear distinctive clothing such as the Yellow badge, public subservience to Muslims, prohibitions against proselytizing and against marrying Muslim women, and limited access to the legal system (the testimony of a dhimmi did not count if contradicted by that of a Muslim).
 Dhimmi had to pay a special poll tax (the jizya), which exempted them from military service, and also from payment of the zakat alms tax required of Muslims.
 In return, dhimmi were granted limited rights, including a degree of tolerance, community autonomy in personal matters, and protection from being killed outright.
 Jewish communities, like Christian ones, were typically constituted as semi-autonomous entities, governed by their own laws and leadership, and responsible to the Muslim rulers.

 By medieval standards, conditions for Jews under Islam were often more formalized and better than those of Jews in Christian lands.
 However, treatment of Jews in medieval Christian and Islamic countries greatly varied on ruler and nation.
 This was in part due to the sharing of minority status with Christians in these lands.
 There is evidence for this claim in that the status of Jews in lands with no Christian minority was usually worse than their status in lands with one.
-For example, there were numerous incidents of massacres and ethnic cleansing of Jews in North Africa, especially in Morocco, Libya, and Algeria where eventually Jews were forced to live in ghettos.
+For example, there were incidents of massacres and ethnic cleansing of Jews in North Africa, especially in Morocco, Libya, and Algeria where eventually Jews were forced to live in ghettos.
 Decrees ordering the destruction of synagogues were enacted in the Middle Ages in Egypt, Syria, Iraq, and Yemen.
 At certain times in Yemen, Morocco, and Baghdad, Jews were forced to convert to Islam or face the death penalty.